 Oxygen concentrators can be of great use.
 Also, the demand will be more looking at several scenarios and also considering the fact that it is the capital city.
 There are many oxygen concentrator suppliers in Delhi such as AMS health care, Philips oxygen concentrator, Sanari medical India private limited.
 The price of oxygen concentrators varies around 25,000 to 50,000.
 They come in all ranges and also, several offers are available on the same.

 Oxygen concentrators: working

-There is sieve of molecular nature which is utilised by oxygen concentrators in order to perform their function and adsorb gases.
+There is a sieve of molecular nature that is utilized by oxygen concentrators in order to perform their function and adsorb gases.
 This uses the principle of rapid pressure swing adsorption which is there to convert nitrogen present in the atmosphere into zeolite minerals and then it discards nitrogen.
 This system functionally contains a scrubber of nitrogen and leaves all the other atmospheric gases to pass through it.
 Oxygen, thus, remains as the primary gas in this case.

 This is because of its large surface area and chemical character.
-After the oxygen has been collected, their is a drop in the pressure which allows the nitrogen to desorb.
-The components of an oxygen concentrator are an air compressor, two cylinders which are filled with zeolite pellets, a reservoir which equalizes pressure, tubes and some valves.
-In the first half of the cycle, air is received by the first cylinder from the compressor and it lasts about 3 seconds.
-During that time, the pressure that is there in the cylinder rises from atmospheric to 2.5 times of the atmospheric magnitude.
+After the oxygen has been collected, there is a drop in the pressure which allows the nitrogen to desorb.
+The components of an oxygen concentrator are an air compressor, two cylinders that are filled with zeolite pellets, a reservoir that equalizes pressure, tubes, and some valves.
+In the first half of the cycle, the air is received by the first cylinder from the compressor and it lasts about 3 seconds.
+During that time, the pressure that is there in the cylinder rises from atmospheric to 2.5 times the atmospheric magnitude.

 By this time, the zeolite becomes saturated with nitrogen.
 As the first cylinder, reaches near pure oxygen, a valve is opened and the gas which is enriched with oxygen flows to the reservoir which allows nitrogen to be desorbed back into gas.